besttime-app/BestTime-Documentation/source/includes/_queryendpointsvenuessearch.md

  &nbsp;
 - **num** `int` <span style="color:blue">OPTIONAL</span>
 Maximum number of search results, with increments of 20 venues, and a range from `20` to `200`.
 The default number is `20`.
 API credits for this endpoint are counted per `20` search results.
 The search time grows linearly with the number of requested numbers (see also parameter `fast`).
 &nbsp;
 - **format** `string` <span style="color:blue">OPTIONAL</span>
 Format for the foot traffic forecast of `venue_foot_traffic_forecast` returned in the final search results (if the venue has foot traffic data available).
-Options are: `none, raw, all`.
-Choosing `raw` will only return the hourly foot traffic percentages for every day of the week. `all` will return the raw data including all foot traffic analyses, similar to the 'New Foot Traffic Forecast' and 'Query Week' response format.
+Choices are: `none, raw, all`.
+Choosing `raw` will only return the hourly foot traffic percentages for every day of the week (default). `all` will return the raw data including all foot traffic analyses, similar to the 'New Foot Traffic Forecast' and 'Query Week' response format.
 Select `None` skip the foot traffic data in the response to reduce the response size and increase the performance (e.g. if you use the foot traffic filter endpoint after this).
-The default is `raw`.
  &nbsp;
 - **opened** `string` <span style="color:blue">OPTIONAL</span>
 Search for venues with specific opening times.
 Options are `24`, `now`, `all` . `24` will return venues with a 24 hour opening time. `now` will return venues that are opened at this moment. `all` will return all venues regardless of their opening hours.
 Defaults to `all`.